Olsro/ipodclickwheelgamespreservationproject/README.md

 ❌ = The game is not (yet ?) available

 account=XX means the ID of the account used to preserve the game.
 You can sync games only from 5 different owners at once (Apple mad DRM limitation unfortunately).
-Consider each account ID as a game pack and consider that you can get only 5 different game packs into your device.
+Consider each account ID as a games pack and consider that you can get only 5 different games packs into your device.
 This limitation may be rendered less annoying if I can preserve a lot of games on one distinct account.
-You need to choose your preferred games and avoid game packs that contains games that you will not really play.
+You need to choose your preferred games and avoid games packs that contains games that you will not really play.